tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ESNI responses as they arrive to produce addresses for ESNI-capable hosts.

 ~~~
-1. If an ESNI response containing an ESNIRecord value with an "address_set" extension arrives before an A or
+1. If an ESNI response containing an ESNIRecord value with an
-AAAA response, clients SHOULD initiate TLS with ESNI to the provided address(es).
+"address_set" extension arrives before an A or AAAA response, clients
+SHOULD initiate TLS with ESNI to the provided address(es).

-2. If an A or AAAA response arrives before the ESNI response, clients SHOULD wait up
+2. If an A or AAAA response arrives before the ESNI response, clients
-to CD milliseconds before initiating TLS to either address.
-(Clients may begin
+SHOULD wait up to CD milliseconds before initiating TLS to either
-TCP connections in this time.
-QUIC connections should wait.)
-If an ESNI
+address.
+(Clients may begin TCP connections in this time.
+QUIC
+connections should wait.)
+If an ESNI response with an "address_set"
-response with an "address_set" extension arrives in this time, clients SHOULD
+extension arrives in this time, clients SHOULD initiate TLS with ESNI
-initiate TLS with ESNI to the provided address(es).
-If an ESNI response
+to the provided address(es).
+If an ESNI response without an
-without an "address_set" extension arrives in this time, clients MAY initiate
+"address_set" extension arrives in this time, clients MAY initiate TLS
-TLS with ESNI to the address(es) in the A or AAAA response.
-If no ESNI response
+with ESNI to the address(es) in the A or AAAA response.
+If no ESNI
-arrives in this time, clients SHOULD initiate TLS without ESNI to the available address(es).
+response arrives in this time, clients SHOULD initiate TLS connection
+with a GREASE extension (see {{grease-extensions}}) to the available
+address(es).
 ~~~

 CD (Connection Delay) is a configurable parameter.
 The recommended value is 50 milliseconds,